 Dried shiitakes: To have shiitakes on hand and available, you might consider keeping a quantity of them in dried form.
 Store them in a tightly capped jar in a cool, dry place and they’ll keep for at least a year.

-To rehydrate (aka reconstitute), it’s often advised to soak the mushrooms in hot water to cover for about 15 to 20 minutes, or until pliable.
 Squeeze lightly when cool enough to handle, then remove and discard the tough stems and slice the caps.
 Save the flavorful soaking liquid for use in stocks and sauces.

-There’s an even better way to rehydrate shiitakes, if time allows (and if you think of it in plenty of time).
+Or, a long soak in cold water: There’s an even better way to rehydrate shiitakes, if time allows (and if you think of it in plenty of time).
 According to Hannah Kaminsky, this site’s photographer, soaking the dried mushrooms in cold water for 24 hours rather than just a quick soak in hot water is the optimal method.

 “This slow rehydration process allows for every cell to plump with moisture,” she says, “making even the tougher stems soft enough to enjoy.”
 There are lots more tips and info about shiitakes to glean on Hannah’s blog, Bittersweet.